Drathod-24/Egerine-Project/README.md

-# AI-Powered Geolocation Platform for Egerine's Advertising Bicycles
+# AI-Powered Geolocation Platform for Egerine's Advertising Bicycle

 Welcome to the GitHub repository for our **AI Clinic Project**!
 This project focuses on developing an advanced geolocation and data analysis system for **Egerine**, a groundbreaking platform transforming bicycles into sustainable mobile advertising spaces.